 When you read a plant tag or seed packet, you might see instructions to plant in “well-drained soil.”
-But how do you know if your soil is well-drained?
+How do you know if your soil is well-drained though?
 Find out about checking soil drainage and correcting problems in this article.

 How to Tell if Soil is Draining Well